betagouv/mission-transition-ecologique/README.md

 ---

-**A web component to help french entreprises finding public aid programs for their ecological transition.**
+**A web component and data to help french entreprises finding public aid programs for their ecological transition.**

 A project from the `transition-ecologique-entreprises` SE team.